AI and Robotics, International Master's Programme (60/120 ECTS)

 Excellent Track Record

 This programme is unique in that it is strongly coupled to AASS, one of Sweden's strongest research environments in Robotics.
 We offer you an opportunity to pursue project work in cutting-edge research projects, often with high industrial relevance.
-Consequently, the demands on the student are high, and many of our graduates have gone on to further positions within academia and within leading companies in the field (ABB, Mathworks, Atlas Copco, etc.)
+Consequently, the demands on the student are high, and many of our graduates have gone on to further positions within academia and within leading companies in the field (ABB, Mathworks, Epiroc, etc.)

 Meet our alumni